colygon/glean-devrel/docs/hacker-house.md

 ---

-**Join us in San Francisco and build the future of terminal development! 🚀**
+**Join us in San Francisco and build the future of enterprise AI development! 🚀**